mateuszbuda/mateuszbuda.github.io/resume.md

 	<p>
 		<ul>
 			<li>A systematic study of the class imbalance problem in convolutional neural networks.</li>
-			<li>Segmentation of brain tumor in magnetic resonance images for fully automatic inference of its genomic subtypes.</li>
+			<li>Brain segmentation in magnetic resonance images.</li>
-			<li>Deep radiogenomics - classification of brain tumor to molecular subtypes based on magnetic resonance images using transfer learning.</li>
+			<li>Classification of brain tumor to molecular subtypes based on magnetic resonance images using transfer learning.</li>
-			<li>Deep learning for detection and malignancy estimation of thyroid nodules in ultrasound images.</li>
+			<li>Deep learning for detection and risk level stratification of thyroid nodules in ultrasound images with multi-task learning.</li>
-			<li>Applications of genetic algorithms to optimization of a scoring system for predicting malignancy of thyroid nodules based on imaging features (TI-RADS).</li>
+			<li>Applications of genetic algorithms to optimization of a scoring system for management of thyroid nodules based on ultrasound imaging features.</li>
+			<li>Learning segmentation of objects in ultrasound images using approximate ground truth.</li>
+			<li>Detection of breast cancer in digital tomosynthesis images.</li>
 		</ul>
 	</p>